MedVision: Benchmarking Quantitative Medical Image Analysis: Introduction

 \section{Introduction}

-Recent advances in vision-language models (VLMs)~\citep{li2024llavaonevisioneasyvisualtask, liu2023visual, bai2023qwen, Zong2024SelfSupervisedML} have made it possible to pair powerful visual encoders with flexible natural language reasoning, enabling a range of clinical applications such as image-level classification and interactive question answering.
-In practice, however, most medical VLM usage and evaluation has concentrated on categorical~\citep{lau2018dataset, liu2021slakesemanticallylabeledknowledgeenhanceddataset, ben2019vqa} or qualitative outputs~\citep{subramanian2020medicat}: answering whether an image is “normal or abnormal,” labeling a finding, or producing free-text descriptions of image content.
+Recent advances in vision-language models (VLMs)~\citep{li2024llavaonevisioneasyvisualtask, liu2023visual, bai2023qwenvlversatilevisionlanguagemodel, Zong2024SelfSupervisedML} have made it possible to pair powerful visual encoders with flexible natural language reasoning, enabling a range of clinical applications such as image-level classification and interactive question answering.
+In practice, however, most medical VLM usage and evaluation has concentrated on categorical~\citep{lau2018dataset, liu2021slakesemanticallylabeledknowledgeenhanceddataset, ben2019vqa} or qualitative outputs~\citep{subramanian-etal-2020-medicat}: distinguishing “normal vs abnormal” images, labeling a finding, or producing free-text descriptions of image content.
 These tasks are important, but they do not capture a critical part of routine clinical reasoning: the extraction of precise, \textit{quantitative} measurements from images that clinicians use to stage disease, plan interventions, and monitor therapy.